11 tips to boost your well-being on World Mental Health Day

 EAST PROVIDENCE, R.I.
-(WPRI) — Monday is Word Mental Health Day, and it’s a chance to “rekindle our efforts to protect and improve mental health,” according to the World Health Organization.
+(WPRI) — Monday is World Mental Health Day, and it’s a chance to “rekindle our efforts to protect and improve mental health,” according to the World Health Organization.

 Health experts say the COVID-19 pandemic created a global mental health crisis, with a 25% rise in anxiety and depressive disorders in the first year of the outbreak.